Final Fantasy IV (2007 video game): Development

 Similar to Final Fantasy III for the DS, Final Fantasy IV features an opening full motion video sequence with an orchestrated theme song.

+The remake was pitched to director and scenario writer of the original version Takashi Tokita by producer Tomoya Asano, who also produced the Final Fantasy III Nintendo DS remake, after its development concluded.
+Asano wanted to give IV the same remake treatment that III received.
+Tokita was concerned about remaking the game after the somewhat recent release of IV on the Game Boy Advance but considered the III remake was "impressive" and decided that he wanted IV to receive the same remake treatment while highlighting its enduring appeal and importance in the series.

-The official developer blog (maintained by producer Tomoya Asano) has outlined several key features of the remake.
+The official developer blog (maintained by Tomoya Asano) outlined several key features of the remake.
 As in the original, players can reform their party with whomever they choose as party leader.
 When the player enters the menu, the party leader will now appear on the bottom screen where the player can read their thoughts about what is happening in the story at that time (the development team suggests players to check this feature often for humorous anecdotes).

-Other developer blog entries have focused on the art and programming of the game.
+Other developer blog entries focused on the art and programming of the game.
 According to the art director, Matrix tried to make each location of the game feel unique.
 For example, the desert kingdom of Damcyan has taken on a Middle-Eastern flair, Fabul has been given a Chinese feeling, and Eblan has been given the feeling of a Ninja residence, which was not possible in the Super Famicom edition due to limited data capacity.
 The game displays more characters and enemies on screen during battle compared to Final Fantasy III, which required the modeling team to reduce the number of polygons per character.
 The main programmer also suggests that the game is much larger than Final Fantasy III from a data standpoint, and compressing all the data to fit on a 1GB ROM was difficult, largely due to the voice data.

 According to director Takashi Tokita, the scenario writer and lead game designer of the original release, three quarters of the original script had been left out of the original Super Famicom version.
 In a Q&A feature on the official Square Enix Members page, Tokita corrected this by saying that the original story script was never cut, but during the development of the original release, the game's text could not fit and had to be revised to a quarter of its intended size.

+The remake features a much higher difficulty level compared to the original version, Tokita highlighted how the game features much more difficult boss attacks and counterattacks and mentioned that the difficulty was increased to make the remake challenging and appealing to veterans of the original game.
+When the game was ported to smartphones and PCs, it was given a lowered difficulty level named "Normal", with the much harder difficulty of the original Nintendo DS version being renamed "Hard".